Fisherrow

 Fisherrow is a harbour and former fishing village at Musselburgh, East Lothian, Scotland, to the east of Portobello and Joppa, and west of the River Esk.

 History

 There has been fishing at Fisherrow and Musselburgh since Roman times, and the present 17th-century harbour is very close to the Roman harbour at the mouth of the River Esk that served the Inveresk Roman Fort on the high ground east of the Esk upriver.
 The Fisherrow fishermen used to fish for herring, and later for white fish, prawns and sprats.
 The harbour was home to a large fishing fleet.

 Fishing villages were close-knit communities, and there was a Fishwives' Choir, and golf tournaments took place between the fishwives of Musselburgh and Fisherrow.
 Fishermen and fishwives held a "Box Walk" each September which marked the end of the fishing season, and an opportunity to give presents of money to those in need.
+The Annual Reports of the Fishery Board for Scotland provide an insight into fishing in Fisherrow in the years before the First World War.
+In the report for 1914 it was stated that "home fishing [was] relatively unimportant.
+Income [was] derived prinicpally from herring fishing at the principal Scottish and English centres.